 - Steam clean the curtains.
 Just like the mattress, the same goes for curtains.
 It’s necessary especially for people with allergies and a good precaution against asthma developing.

 - Reorganize your wardrobe.
-It’s very possible you would find clothes or other items you know you will never use again.
+It’s quite possible you would find clothes or other items you know you will never use again.
 Take out these items and don’t automatically throw them in the garbage.
 Instead, see if you can give them away to charity.
 Don’t forget to place new lavender odours against moths in the wardrobe.

 - Hoover every nook and cranny in the bedroom.
 Always leave the floor cleaning for last.